Back to All Events

 Event Overview

-Stub Stewart State Park is hilly and very forested.
-The navigational and physical challenges for this event are higher than our typical local CROC meets, so choose your course with this in mind, and start early, especially for the advanced courses.
+Stub Stewart State Park is hilly, very forested and rugged terrain.
+The navigational and physical challenges for this event are higher than our typical local CROC meets.
+This includes the White and Yellow courses which are shorter in length but include more climb and steepness than usual.
+All courses include climbing over or around fallen logs.
+It’s a great adventure!
+So, choose your course with this in mind, and start early, especially for the advanced courses.

 We use an electronic scoring and timing system known as “e-punch”.
 Each entry or team needs to have an e-punch stick.
 If you don't have your own e-punch stick, the rental cost is included in your registration fee.
 Using e-punch is easy.
 You can learn how at the event, or read about e-punch here.